 The Tufts program has made six NCAA Tournament appearances overall under Coach Whiting, including the 2000 and 2005 teams that won NCAA New England championships and advanced to the NCAA "Final Four."
 Tufts hosted the NCAA "Final Four" on Kraft Field in 2000 when they lost to College of New Jersey on a last-second goal in the national championship game.
 Whiting was named the National Soccer Coaches Association of America Division III National Coach of the Year for that season.
 That team won a school-record 18 games, which is followed by the 2005 team's 15 wins in the school record book.
 The Jumbos have an 11-6-4 record overall in NCAA play under Whiting's guidance.

-During Whiting's tenure, her teams have compiled a 165-92-34 record for a .625 winning percentage.
-The Jumbos are a regular among the top four teams in the competitive New England Small College Athletic Conference (NESCAC).
-They have qualified for 16 of the 17 NESCAC Championship tournaments and were conference champions in 2002 as well as the runner-up in 2000 and 2005.
-Coach Whiting has been selected by her peers as NESCAC's Coach of the Year in 2010, 2005 and 2002.
-Tufts finished first during the conference regular season in each of those years.
+Whiting's teams have compiled a 186-104-39 record for a .625 winning percentage at Tufts.
+The Jumbos are regularly among the top four teams in the competitive NESCAC and placed fourth last year.
+They advanced to the conference semifinals where they lost a tight 3-2 match against Williams College, the eventual NCAA champion.
+Tufts has qualified for 18 of the 19 NESCAC Championship tournaments overall.
+Whiting's Jumbos were conference champions in 2002 and the team's runner-up finish in 2017 was their third including 2000 and 2005.
+Coach Whiting has been selected as NESCAC's Coach of the Year in 2017, 2010, 2005 and 2002.
+Tufts finished first during the conference regular season in 2010, 2005 and 2002.